 Children in grades 1 - 6 and children attending a full day kindergarten program who are registered in CYS, but not enrolled in SAC, may attend SAC on an occasional basis.
 CYS registered children are eligible for four (4) free hours of open recreation/hourly care monthly in one hour increments.
-Up to 10 additional free hours of open recreation are available for participation in a 4-H club meeting or event.
+Up to 10 additional free hours of open recreation are available for participation in 4-H club meetings/events and/or Boys and Girls Club of America (BGCA) activities.
 For occasional users, reservations are required in advance; same day or walk-ins may be accepted on a space available basis.